-These key buyers typically negotiate price, volumes and incentives over a six month period with an expectation that those prices will be firm for 12 months.
+These key buyers typically negotiate price, volumes and incentives over a six month period with an expectation that those prices remain firm for 12 months.

-Like all primary industries, pineapple availability can be subject to weather and other disruptions and in 2014 and 2015 supply was a significant issue for Golden Circle, leading to a shortfall in available fresh pineapple for processing.
+Like most primary industries, pineapple availability is subject to weather and other disruptions and in 2014 and 2015 supply was a significant issue for Golden Circle, leading to a shortfall in available fresh pineapple for processing.
 As a result, Golden Circle was required to restructure the planned volumes into each market segment (consumer and FSI), ration available product to customers, and import Golden Circle branded product.